champagj/DMXReceiverV2/README.md

 # DMXReceiverV2
-Upgrade hardware version of DMX v1 with support for 2811, fixed RGB leds, relays control with ESP32 and OTA.
+Upgrade hardware version of DMX v1(ESP8266) with support for 2811, fixed RGB leds, relays control with ESP32 and OTA.
 This is essentially a custom RGB led fixture controlled by external DMX controller using 8 DMX channels

 New hardware version upgrade from DMX v1.

-DMX Input using MAX485 module in receive mode to Rx input using DMXSerial library and examples Output drivers to
+DMX Input using MAX485 module in receive mode to Rx input using DMXSerial library and examples (I had compatibility issues with the DMXSerial and ESP32) Found https://github.com/luksal/ESP32-DMX-RX code that fixed the problem

+Output drivers to
 1 x 2811 smart leds using FastLED library and examples 3 x RGB output (9 PWM) using MOSFET FQP30N06L